 —Carve Interview, Fall 2019

-Rebecca Irene's work is published or forthcoming in Spillway, Parentheses Journal, RHINO, Pidgeonholes, Carve Magazine, Juked, The Atlanta Review, Typehouse Magazine, Burningword Literary Journal, *82 Review, Amaryllis, Dime Show Review, Balancing Act 2, and elsewhere.
-Her latest craft essay, "Poem as Suitcase," can be found at Typehouse Magazine.
+Rebecca Irene's work is published in Spillway, Parentheses Journal, RHINO, Pidgeonholes, Bear Review, Carve Magazine, Juked, The Atlanta Review, Typehouse Magazine, Burningword Literary Journal, *82 Review, Amaryllis, Dime Show Review, Balancing Act 2, and elsewhere.
+A guest blog post, "Poem as Suitcase," can be found at Typehouse Magazine.
 A five-part mini-interview lives here.

 As a dog returneth to his vomit, so a fool